Lake County Government Service Modifications, Relief Measures, and Facility Closures

 Sheriff’s Office: The Sheriff’s Office is scaling back non-essential responsibilities and community events, which will not impact public safety, including: Evictions, Explorer Program, Fingerprinting, Internship Program, Jail/Department Tours, and Ride-alongs. www.lakecountyil.gov/sheriff

 The Sheriff’s Office has established a new online system for reporting non-emergency incidents.
 If you live in an unincorporated area or a village where the sheriff’s office provides police services, please visit the online portal at www.lakecountyil.gov/sheriff and click on ’Make An Online Report’.
 After submitting your non-emergency incident report, a deputy will contact you within 24-48 hours.

-Pursuant to Illinois Gov. JB Pritzker’s executive order, all residential eviction orders have been suspended for the duration of the Gubernatorial Disaster Proclamation, which currently runs through April 30.
-Questions?
-Call 847-377-4000, or email firstname.lastname@example.org.
+Pursuant to Illinois Gov. JB Pritzker’s executive order, all residential eviction orders have been suspended for the duration of the Gubernatorial Disaster Proclamation.
+Call 847-377-4000, or email firstname.lastname@example.org with any questions.